unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for contributors, see the Contributor page
+* If you want to see the full guidelines for contributors, see the :doc:`Contributor </fields/contributor>` page
-* For more information about where to find contributor(s) on an object, see Where Can the Contributor Information be Found?
+* For more information about where to find contributor(s) on an object, see :ref:`Where Can the Contributor Information be Found? <contributor-sources>`
-* For additional guidelines regarding contributor names, roles, and information, see How Should the Contributor be Filled in?
+* For additional guidelines regarding contributor names, roles, and information, see :ref:`How Should the Contributor be Filled in? <contributor-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <contributor-exammples>`
-* For a list of useful links for contributors, see the Resources section
+* For a list of useful links for contributors, see the :ref:`Resources <contributor-resources>` section
 * For more information about when to use the Creator or Contributor field, see our definition page